pauldokas/mpmc-queue/README.md

 ### Thread Safety
 - RWMutex for queue operations
 - Individual mutexes for consumer state
-- Lock-free operations where possible
+- Lock-free operations where possible (stats, consumer list iteration)
+- Atomic counters for high-performance metrics

 ## Limitations

 ### Memory Management
-- **Hard Limit**: The queue enforces a strict 1MB memory limit (default) based on *estimated* usage.
+- **Limit**: The queue enforces a memory limit (default 1MB, configurable) based on *estimated* usage.
 - **Estimation**: Memory usage is calculated using reflection and is approximate.
-It accounts for overhead but may deviate by ±10-20% from actual heap usage.
+Type sizes are cached for performance.
 - **Behavior**: When full, `Enqueue` blocks indefinitely and `TryEnqueue` returns an error immediately.

 ### Time-To-Live (TTL)